Attendance Policy and Procedure

 • Pupils who are reluctant to attend

-• The academy’s aim is to work in partnership with parents and carers to remove barriers to good school attendance.
+• The academy’s aim is to work in partnership with parents and carers to remove barriers to good attendance.
 Staff strive to establish good working relationships with the families of our pupils through good communication and regular meetings to address on-going attendance concerns.
-If necessary, staff signpost our families to specialist support services who can work with the family and academy in a multi-agency approach.
+If necessary, staff signpost our families to specialist support services who can work with the family and academy in a multi-agency way.

 • Child-on-child abuse

-• All pupils have an absolute right to be educated in a safe and secure environment and to be protected from others who may wish to harm, degrade or abuse them physically, verbally, and emotionally both in person and online.
+• All pupils have an absolute right to be educated in a safe and secure environment and to be protected from others who may wish to harm, degrade or abuse them physically, verbally, and emotionally, both in person and online.
 There is no justification whatsoever for bullying behaviour and it should not be tolerated in any form.
-Differences including race, religion, gender, sexual orientation and ability are absolutely repudiated as reasons for bullying.
+Differences including race, religion, gender, sexual orientation, and ability, are absolutely repudiated as reasons for bullying.

 • The academy takes all reports of child-on-child abuse extremely seriously.
 All incidents will be investigated, appropriate measures will be taken for all pupils involved, including working with and making referrals to external agencies where appropriate.